 A small group of Scots sowed the seed which would grow into one of the most famous names in football.

-David Danskin, from Kirkcaldy in Fife, worked at the Arsenal munitions factory in Woolwich.
+David Danskin, from Burntisland in Fife, worked at the Arsenal munitions factory in Woolwich.
 The Scot, a football man in an area dominated by rugby and cricket, founded a team with the help of three friends, Elijah Watkins, John Humble and Richard Pearce.
 The arrival in Woolwich of two Nottingham Forest players, Fred Beardsley and Morris Bates, had spurred Danskin into action.

 Beardsley solved the kit problem by asking his contacts at Nottingham Forest to help.
 They duly sent a complete set of red shirts.

 Word got around and 15 men came forward, each prepared to pay sixpence to help start up a club.
 Danskin added another three shillings himself and the club bought a football.
 It was October 1886.

 The club arranged its first game for December 1886 but had no name, no kit and nowhere to play.
 Danskin and company were referred to as Dial Square - after one of the factory's workshops - and crossed the Thames to play Eastern Wanderers on the Isle of Dogs.